 When 400,000 men couldn't get home, home came for them.

-Christopher Nolan's World War II thriller, with Tom Hardy, Cillian Murphy and Oscar-winner Mark Rylance (Bridge of Spies)....
+Christopher Nolan's Oscar-winning World War II thriller, with Tom Hardy, Cillian Murphy and Mark Rylance (Bridge of Spies).
+Nominated for eight Academy Awards and winner of film editing, sound editing and sound mixing....
 More

 Chronicles the plight of Allied forces, driven to the edge of Europe - the seaside town of Dunkirk - by the German army.
 Hundreds of thousands of English troops are trapped on the beach, desperate for evacuation as the enemy pushes towards them.
 Picked off by terrifying Stuka dive bombers, their escape craft attacked by U-boats, it'll take the courage of Spitfire pilots and civilian sailors to get more than a handful of survivors home.Hide